 What about growth hormones and antibiotics in conventional livestock?

-Hormones – Growth hormones are used to increase animal growth rates and feeding efficiency.
-In the U.S., hormones are only used for beef and sheep.
-Use in dairy cows, pigs, and poultry is illegal (FYI any “hormone-free” chicken is a marketing gimmick).
-They’re heavily regulated by the FDA to ensure safety for the animals, for us, and for the environment.13 Growth hormones reduce the amount of cattle, land, manure, feed, water, and energy needed for meat production – this helps reduce food cost and overall greenhouse gas emissions (GHG).14 As far as residual hormones in our food?
+Hormones – Growth hormones are used to increase animal growth rates, feeding efficiency, and milk production.
+In the U.S., hormones are only used for cattle and sheep.
+Use in pigs and poultry is illegal (FYI any “hormone-free” chicken is a marketing gimmick).
+They’re heavily regulated and monitored by the FDA to ensure safety for the animals, for us, and for the environment.13 Growth hormones reduce the amount of cattle, land, manure, feed, water, and energy needed for meat production – this helps reduce food cost and overall greenhouse gas emissions (GHG).14 As far as residual hormones in our food?
 The amount found in cattle is thousands of times less than what’s naturally occurring in our body, and levels found in soy, tofu, pinto beans and more.15

 Antibiotics – Antibiotics were once allowed to be used on livestock as an alternative way to promote growth and improve feed efficiency.
 This practice was highly criticized due to concerns of residual antibiotics in food and possible microbial resistance.
 In 2013, the FDA started phasing out the use of antibiotics for production purposes and increased mandatory veterinarian oversight.16 By 2017, when its regulations went into effect, antibiotic sales decreased dramatically.17 Many farms still use antibiotics to treat sick animals and stop the spread of disease.
 Treated animals must undergo a specific withdrawal period before they can be used for slaughter to prevent any antibiotic residue in food.
 To ensure compliance, animal products are tested under the National Residue Program (who found a violation rate of <0.5% in 2019).